ContentFlows/Documentation

 4

-Get a token from the Graph API Explorer
+Get a user token from the Graph API Explorer

 • In the top-right dropdown, select your app